-Social anxiety disorder occurs when an individual has excessive fears and unreasonable anxiety when involved in social situations.
-Also referred to by the name social phobia, this anxiety disorder is more than just the common uneasiness that one feels in front of people at certain times.
+Social phobia or social anxiety disorder occurs when an individual has excessive fears and unreasonable anxiety when involved in social situations.
+This anxiety disorder is more than just the common uneasiness that one feels in front of people at certain times.
 The extreme self consciousness and the intense nervousness that develop in these individuals can cause them to avoid social situations that trigger these feelings.

-It is normal for a person to feel shy and nervous when in front of a crowd, when attending an interview, or giving a speech.
-However, for a person who has social phobia, the feelings of shyness and self-consciousness build into a powerful fear that makes him/her avoid everyday social situations such as chatting with colleagues at the workplace lunch table, avoid making eye contact with others, etc.
+It is normal for a person to feel shy and nervous in certain situations.
+When in front of a crowd, when attending an interview, or giving a speech for example.
+However, for a person who has social phobia, the feelings of shyness and self-consciousness build into a powerful fear.
+This makes him/her avoid everyday social situations such as chatting with colleagues at the workplace lunch table, avoid making eye contact with others, etc.

-Social anxiety disorder is therefore a chronic psycho-pathological problem that can be incredibly distressing and reduces the quality of life of the individual.
+Social anxiety disorder is therefore a chronic psycho-pathological problem.
+It can be incredibly distressing and significantly affects the quality of life of the individual.

 Social Anxiety Disorder Symptoms And Treatment Options